PFlathers/Yalnix/README.md

 ---

 ## Trivia:
-1. when I first started to write this readme, I wanted to write it using [the top ten hundred words](https://www.xkcd.com/simplewriter/), however the closest thing to writing _kernel_ with it was _many letters that allow computer to run things on it and not break_.
+1. when I first started to write this readme, I wanted to write it using [the top ten hundred words](https://www.xkcd.com/simplewriter/), however the closest thing to writing _"kernel"_ with it was _"many letters that allow computer to run things on it and not break"_.
 2. While writing _fork_, Bruno wrote half of it using python syntax.
 He attributes that to the [lack of alchohol](https://xkcd.com/323/) involved in the proccess.
 3. _kernel_Exit_ was rewritten from scratch for a total 4 times; _kernel_Fork_ was rewritten 3 times.
 The problem was actually in fork userland info
 4. We discovered and abused `git blame`